RedisGears/RedisGears/docs/readers.md

 * _durration_: the time to wait before execution is triggered, regardless of the batch size (0 for no durration)
 * _onFailedPolicy_: the policy for handling execution failures, values should be as describe above
 * _onFailedRetryInterval_: the interval (im miliseconads) in which to retry in case _onFailedPolicy_ is **'retry'**
-* _trimStream_: if True the stream will automatically be trimmed after executions will finished, default True.
+* _trimStream_: if True the stream will automatically be trimmed after executions will finished

 _Return_